 WARNING: SPOILERS BELOW FOR THE SHOW 1883

-So far on 1883 we’ve seen several members of the wagon train die due to various causes.
+Over the course of1883 we watched several members of the wagon train die due to various causes.
 One man was crushed by a wagon, a woman was bitten by a venomous snake, and several people drowned when the group crossed the river in Episode Four.
 In Episode Five, Elsa Dutton was devastated when a bandit shot and killed the cowboy she loved, Ennis.

 That’s a lot of tragedy for one group to suffer.
 But how closely do the events of 1883 mimic what real-life pioneers faced on their journeys?
 Did they deal with the same dangers?